thecmart/manuals/Tutorials/Manual 2 Linking an app to firebase.md

     classpath 'com.google.gms:google-services:4.2.0'
    ```

       Move your mouse over that line lines slowly, if android studio tells you that the version is outdated, enter the number of the latest version in place of the 4.2.0.
+This line is needed for the firebase plugins to work, as is the next line in step 3.

 3. Add this to the very end of the app level `build.gradle` file: